Standards of workmanship in the UK Construction Industry

 In my opinion, the term “Progress” is the one thing that is to blame for the lowering in standards of workmanship in the UK construction industry , its all about getting the product finished and handed over.
 Never mind giving the workforce the time to achieve the standards that the very company is demanding.
 These contractors are under such pressure to get the work finished, often due to the company changing the programme on an often, daily basis.
 Having said that, construction companies have a duty to the end user to ensure that the people create the end product are skilled and competent.

 I am perfectly aware of the commercial pressures that companies put on their construction teams, but it is time for a reality check.
 The quality that is being produced on huge numbers of construction sites in the UK is just not good enough.
-There are countless websites that will clearly demonstrate the quite often shocking standards that consumers have to put up with and their battles to get the issues resolved.
+There are countless websites that will clearly demonstrate, the often shocking standards that consumers have to put up with and their battles to get the issues resolved.

 The future of the Uk Construction Industry